UlyssesZh/UlyssesZh.github.io/tools/html_preview.md

 ---
-layout: default
+layout: tool
+title: HTML preview
 ---

 <script src="https://cdnjs.cloudflare.com/ajax/libs/autosize.js/4.0.2/autosize.min.js"></script>

-This page is used for HTML preview.
 The texts you input in the area below will be filled into a `<p>` tag below.

 MathJax is enabled, so you can type math as $\LaTeX$.